gnosis/dex-services/price-estimator/README.md

 * `sellAmountInBase` estimates the sell amount (in quote tokens) a user can completely fill in the following batch at the specified `price_in_quote`.
 * `buyAmountInBase` is the computed buy amount (in base tokens) for the order from the specified price and estimated sell amount.
 Note that it might be possible to use a higher buy amount for the same returned sell amount and still likely get completely matched by the solver.
 This buy amount can be computed with a subsequent estimate buy amount API call using the returned sell amount in quote value.
-* The other fields repeat the parameters in the url back.
+* The other fields repeat the parameters in the URL back.

 ### Estimated Best Ask Price

 `GET /api/v1/markets/:market/estimated-best-ask-price`

-Example Request: `/api/v1/markets/1-7/estimated-best-ask-price?atoms=true`
+Example Request: `/api/v1/markets/1-7/estimated-best-ask-price?unit=atoms`

 Example Responses: